WVURAIL/dspira-lessons/_posts/2020-07-24-HornOperation_Intro.md

 ---
 layout: post
 date:   2020-07-24
-title: What a Horn Telescope Can Measure
+title: What Can a Horn Telescope Measure?
-summary:  An overview of what is detected by a horn telescope
+summary:  An overview of what a horn telescope detects
 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Horn Operation']
 ---